dotnet/csharplang/proposals/span-safety.md

 void Callee(ref Span<int> arg1)
 {
-	// local refernces are escaping.
+	// local references are escaping.
 	// what rule would disallow this?
 	arg1 = new Span<T>(localloc(...));
 }